LinguistDeveloper/clarive/docs/palette/fieldlets/Project combo.markdown

 <br />
 ### Advanced filter JSON
 * Allows to use a JSON format to add a condition.

+        {"labels":[],"categories":["*id*"],"statuses":[],"priorities":[],"start":0,"limit":25}

+&nbsp;&nbsp;• Where id is the unique key of the category which can be consulted through the REPL.

 <br />
 ### CI Class
 * Specify the class of CI to be shown.
+Tipically the CI Class to use in this fieldlet is *project*.

 <br />
 ### Default value
-* The CI to show by default.
+* To show a default project in the box.

+* The value indicated will be the ID of the CI.

 <br />
 ### Roles